MichaelTroeung/MichaelTroeung/README.md

 ## Hello

+Hi, my name is Michael.
+Welcome to my GitHub page! <br>
+Silicon Design Engineer II @ AMD

+Please shoot me a message on my LinkedIn if you want to chat! :D <br>

+Some th-“ings” I do: Drawing & Painting + Running & Swimming + Engineering & Designing

 <!--
 **MichaelTroeung/MichaelTroeung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.